MetPX/sarracenia/doc/design/plan.rst

      - disk quota exceeded, just drop the message ( permanent, need to re-post to fix. )
      - bandwidth exceeded, leave it on the queue and sleep.   (send it later?)

+107. ( *Important* ) file writing without closing.
+     Currently, sr_watch only triggers posting of a file when it is closed (after writing has completed.) if a very large file is sequentially written over a number of hours, it will only trigger transfer at the end, losing all the time to transfer the older parts of the file.
+One could sr_post the file at intervals, and the identical parts would get suppressed, but the new ones would be transferred.
+Perhaps perk this up once an hour? part of sr_watch, or not?

 Critical Deployment Elements